| Title: | Efficient Plotting of Large-Sized Data |

 List of which elements represent the ranges.

-multiple lists are obtained if there are NA
+multiple lists are obtained if there are NAs.

 the range of values.